 Bailiwick of Jersey

 Bailiwick of Guernsey

 Belize

 Bermuda

 British Virgin Islands

 Cayman Islands

 Falkland Islands

 Gibraltar

 Hong Kong

 Isle of Man

 Montserrat

 Pitcairn

 St. Helena, Ascension and Tristan da Cunha

 Turks and Caicos Islands

-United Kingdom Sovereign Base Areas of Akrotir i and Dhe ekelia in the Island of Cyprus
+United Kingdom Sovereign Base Areas of Akrotiri and Dhekelia in the Island of Cyprus

 Anguilla) extended

 British Antarctic Territory) from

 British Indian Ocean Territory) 4 February 1999

-South Georgia and the South Sandwich Islands) -
+South Georgia and the South Sandwich Islands ^{})

-^{} Has since become the independent State of Belize to which the Convention applies provisionally.
+Has since become the independent State of Belize to which the Convention applies provisionally.

-- The depositary received a communication, dated 2 March 2010, from the Foreign and Commonwealth Office in London, informing that the name of the British overseas territory formerly called "St. Helena and Dependencies" has been changed to "St. Helena, Ascension and Tristan da Cunha".
+- For the text of communications received from the Governments of Argentina and the United Kingdom, see footnote of section II of COLREG 1972. - Ceased to apply to Hong Kong with effect from 1 July 1997. - The depositary received a communication, dated 2 March 2010, from the Foreign and Commonwealth Office in London, informing that the name of the British overseas territory formerly called "St. Helena and Dependencies" has been changed to "St. Helena, Ascension and Tristan da Cunha".
 The status of the territory as a British overseas territory remains unchanged. - 4 Applies only to the Hong Kong Special Administrative Region.